fulv/swe-backend-work-sample/README.md

 To start the application, run `docker-compose up`.

 ### Running tests
-`app_test.rb` contains a basic test, which may help in understanding how to interact with the API.
-Tests can be run using `docker-compose run web ruby app_test.rb`.
+`test_app.py` contains a basic test, which may help in understanding how to interact with the API.
+Tests can be run using `docker-compose run web pytest -rA`.